 People love cheesecakes, Easter babkas, but most of these desserts contain raisins, which could be lethal for your dogs.

 For dogs, the fatal dosage is small — 10 grams of raisins per 2 pounds of body weight.
 Raisins damage the kidneys, and after 3-4 days can lead to death.
 The first symptoms of poisoning are apathy and lack of appetite.
-If your dog accidentally consumes raisins, immediately take him to the veterinarian, so he can maintain proper flow of urine.
+If your dog accidentally consumes raisins, immediately take him to the veterinarian so that he can maintain the proper flow of urine.
 A few raisins can cause permanent kidney damage.

 Macadamia nuts are poisonous to our pets.
-The life-threatening dose is small only 2.2 grams for a small dog.
+The life-threatening dose is small only 2.2 grams for a little dog.
 A small dog after consuming a single nut can experience vomiting, muscle tremors and even paralysis of back legs.
 Symptoms are visible after about 12 hours after eating a nut.

 If you suspect your dog may have eaten macadamia nuts, immediately contact your veterinarian.